MaxSMCON/Group_2/README.md

 Population Changes
 Hypothesis  - Price is impacting the Population Growth? or GDP?
-Next Sunday to check in on progress, Starting Nov 29th
+Next Sunday to check in on progress, Starting Nov 29th Rick-I'll work on to see if there is correlation between grocery index and restaurant index with the country pricing on food.